anjolabassey/More-Recipes/README.md

+##Users can:
-*Users can view various recipes on the application by visiting the app catalog page *Users can add recipes to the app, but first the user needs to have/create an account and sign in *Authenticated users can do the following on the app:
+1.view various recipes on the application by visiting the app catalog page 2.add recipes to the app, but first the user needs to have/create an account and sign in
+##Authenticated users can:
 *Add a recipe
-*View or modify the added recipe
+1.View or modify the added recipe
-*Delete the  added recipe
+2.Delete the  added recipe
-*Retrieve recipes from the catalog
+3.Retrieve recipes from the catalog
-*Retrieve recipes with the most upvotes
+4.Retrieve recipes with the most upvotes
-*Modify a recipe in the catalog, upvote, downvote and favorite.
+5.Modify a recipe in the catalog, upvote, downvote and favorite.
-*Retrieve favorited recipes from the catalog
+6.Retrieve favorited recipes from the catalog
-*Add a review for a recipe
+7.Add a review for a recipe

-#Prerequisites

-#Installing
+##Prerequisites

+##Installing

-#Running the tests
+##Running the tests

-#Deployment
+##Deployment

-#Built With
+##Built With

-#Versioning

-#Author
+##Versioning

+##Author
 Anjolaoluwa Bassey

-#License
+##License

 This project is licensed under the MIT License